 RedSoft applies computer vision based on artificial intelligence (A.I.) to beef carcass evaluation at Slaughterhouse 4.0

-Beatriz Gasparini Reis – Acqua Inova, Minas Gerais
+Beatriz Gasparini Reis – Acqua Inova, Federal University of Minas Gerais

 Transforming industrial waste into high performance water filters that allow for safe water supply.

 Katiúcia Paiva – Natural Bone, University of São Paulo